 Please note that we will use your mobile number to text you with information regarding your care such as appointment reminders.
+We also use text messages for services, such as flu clinic invitations.
 Please let us know if you would not like your mobile number used for this purpose.
-Please add more examples if you use the text messaging service for services i.e. flu campaign, recalls for investigations and checks etc,